Lookup tables

-Data in lookup tables is typically organized like a database table, with columns and rows of data.
-You can lookup an entry within the specified lookup table by using:
+Data in lookup tables are typically organized like a database table, with columns and rows of data.
+You can lookup an entry within the specified lookup table by matching against data in one or more columns.

-For example, if I'm trying to move accounting entries from my sales app into my accounting app i.e. Salesforce to Intacct, I might find that both departments are using different account codes internally.
-In order to ensure data is synced accurately from Salesforce into Intacct, I would need to take the account codes from Salesforce, find the matching codes in Intacct, and create the Intacct accounting entries using the corresponding Intacct account codes.
-In the following table, any Salesforce entries coming in with the code 34267 will be written into Intacct under the code 6754.
+In account to ensure data is synced accurately from Salesforce into Intacct, you will need to take match the account IDs from Salesforce to the corresponding IDs in Intacct.
+In the example table, any Salesforce entries coming in with the ID 34267 will be written into Intacct under the ID 6754.

-Lookup table with the account ID in Salesforce, account ID in Intacct, and the account names
+Lookup table with the account IDs in Salesforce and Intacct, and the account names

 - Given a city name, you want to get the zip code

-- Given a metric unit, you want to convert to SI for distances
+- Given data in metric units, you want to convert to imperial units for the downstream app

 - Given a department and rank, you want to retrieve vacation accrual rates

-Lookup tables are enabled only for certain plans.
-Check the Pricing and Plans page or reach out to Workato sales representatives at +1 (844) 469-6752 to find out more.
+Lookup tables are enabled only for certain users.
+Reach out to Workato sales representatives at +1 (844) 469-6752 to find out more.

 There are three ways to upload data into your lookup tables: